 - Introduction to Computers: One quarter/semester in college

 - Human Anatomy and Physiology: Must include two sections, both with a lab

 - Social Sciences: General Psychology or General Sociology in college

 - Religious Studies: Required only if student attended an SDA college (1 unit of religion for every 12 unites earned at an SDA college).
 This prereq does not apply to public school students.

 - Electives: Students may take any non-remedial college course to make up the required 42 quarter-units (28 semester units).
 Recommended courses include: Spanish, Cultural Anthropology, Nutrition, Physical Education, and Critical Thinking.
 Additional courses could include: Psychology, Sociology, Chemistry, Computers, Physics, Statistics, Language, Philosophy, History, Art/Music Appreciation, Geology, Political Science, and Economics.
 Applicants interested in going on to complete a BSRS or BSHA can request additional advisement on elective courses that will apply both to the ASMR and the BSRS/BSHA.

 Applicants are required to complete a background check and possess a current Health Care Provider CPR card offered by the American Heart Association upon admission into the program.
-To remain in the program students must maintain a 2.5 GPA, pass three program milestones, be able to perform the job requirements both physically and mentally, and adhere to the Program’s professional code of conduct.
 Students at most clinical sites will need a drug test.